New Zealand Warriors Women: History

+In December 2025, the Warriors announced a pathways partnership with the South Sydney Rabbitohs for the 2026 NRLW season.
+Under the agreement, Warriors contracted players not required for the NRLW team on a particular weekend will be available to play for the Rabbitohs in the NSWRL Women's Premiership.
+South Sydney contracted players will have the opportunity to trial for the Warriors and to be brought into the squad and NRLW team as injury replacements.

 Coaches

 On 1 July 2024, the club announced the appointment of Ronald Griffiths as head coach of their NRLW team, for their return to the competition in 2025.
 Griffiths was appointed on a three-year deal.